Mark 11: Verse 17

 Similar statements can be found, apart from the fig tree story, in Matthew 17:20 and Luke 17:6 as well as in saying 48 of the Gospel of Thomas.
 Saint Paul also mentions faith that can move mountains in 1 Corinthians 13:2.

-Some have argued that Jesus' action in regard to the fig tree seems illogical, since it was not the time of year for trees to bear fruit and one might assume that a divine Jesus would know that the tree would not have figs or could have simply produced the figs by a miracle as opposed to cursing the tree.
+Some have argued that Jesus's action in regard to the fig tree seems illogical, since it was not the time of year for trees to bear fruit and one might assume that a divine Jesus would know that the tree would not have figs or could have simply produced the figs by a miracle as opposed to cursing the tree.
 Bertrand Russell, the agnostic philosopher, even listed this story as one of his reasons for not being a Christian.
-The cursing of the tree displays Jesus' power and the power of prayer coupled with full belief in God.
+The cursing of the tree displays Jesus's power and the power of prayer coupled with full belief in God.
 Mark, placing the fig tree before and after the incident in the Temple, may be using the fig tree as a metaphor for what he sees as the barrenness of the priests and the withering of their teaching and authority due to their lack of true faith.
 Just like with the fig tree, Jesus had hoped to find "fruit", the fruit of true worship of God, at the Temple but it is not the right time for this, and so the Temple, like the fig tree, is cursed.
 Exegetes often take this as one of Mark's references to the destruction of the Temple by the Romans, and consequently their dating of Mark after this event.

 The fig tree is again mentioned in Mark 13:28 by Jesus as part of his eschatological discourse, when its leaves will be full and it will be bearing fruit in the summer, as opposed to the current spring.
-Matthew has roughly the same story but not Luke or John, although Luke 13:6-9 has Jesus relating a parable, The Parable of the Barren Fig Tree, about a man not finding fruit on a fig tree.
+Matthew has roughly the same story but not Luke or John, although Luke 13:6–9 has Jesus relating a parable, The Parable of the Barren Fig Tree, about a man not finding fruit on a fig tree.
 Thomas has Jesus talking about thistles not yielding figs in saying 45, which is also found in the Sermon on the Mount in Matthew 7:16.